Did you know you could schedule your Instagram posts in advance? Or optimize your bio to appear in the Explore tab?

 There are countless lesser-known Instagram features, settings, hacks, and search options to help take your Instagram game to the next level.
 And we've compiled them all, here.

-Whether you're a recruiter looking to showcase your company's culture, a marketer in the e-commerce industry, or an individual who's just looking to use Instagram in the best ways possible, there are Instagram tips and features here for you.
+Whether you’re a recruiter looking to showcase company culture, a eCommerce marketer, or just an individual looking to use Instagram in the best ways possible, here are Instagram tips and features for you to use.

 Table of Contents: